Mirdaki/tiger-zone/README.md

 In order to compile our tests, run
 >

+NOTE: If you do not use Eclipse to compile and run the code, you will have to change the filepath in TileDeck and TigerTile from
+> TileDeck Line 43: File file = new File("resources/tiles.xml");
+to
+> File file = new File("../resources/tiles.xml");

+and likewise on
+> TigerTile Line 153

 ## RUN
 In order to run our network implementation, from the `root` folder: